How to sell digital products with Stripe

 Are possible, but not obvious or easy to configure without technical knowledge.

-This creates friction for teams who want speed and independence without relying on developers for every change.
+This creates friction for teams who want speed and independence without having to call on developers for changes and customizations.

 7. Stripe focuses on payments, not ownership experiences